-In large bowl, mix together salt, molasses, vegetable oil, dry milk, and yeast.
+In a large bowl, mix together salt, molasses, vegetable oil, dry milk, and yeast.
 Stir in warm water.

 Stir in buckwheat flour.
 Mix in 2 cups bread flour.

-Form dough into bread loaf and place in greased loaf pan.
+Form dough into bread loaf and place in a greased loaf pan.
 Cover and let rise for about 30 minutes or until double in size.

 Brush dough top with egg white.
 Score the loaves by make three quick slashes across the top.